 Broken Base: Liz Keen and her actor Megan Boone is the major one among fans.
 A strong, sensitive character or an incredibly incompetent, hysterical weak fool who only gets by courtesy of Reddington?
 As for Megan Boone, a significant portion of the fanbase consider her inexperienced, wooden and hopelessly out-matched by the more experienced James Spader while a growing number believe she is settling into the role.

-Butt Monkey: The FBI Task-Force as a whole.
-Massive casualties, constantly being outfoxed without the aid of the criminal mastermind they're consulting and being manipulated by said criminal mastermind for their own ends.
-It's a miracle that the Bureau hasn't shut them down yet.
+Butt Monkey: The FBI Task Force as a whole.
+Massive casualties, constantly being outfoxed without the aid of the criminal mastermind they're consulting and being manipulated by said criminal mastermind for his own ends.
+It's repeatedly stated that the only reason that the Bureau hasn't shut them down yet is because they keep dragging in Reddington's super-criminals.

 "La Grange" is used when Reddington's child soldier abductors take out a pursuing Humvee in the forests of Cameroon.